QuickBooks Blog

 According to this view, assets are resources that your business entity owns on a specific date.
 These resources provide benefits to your business entity for a long period of time, that is, more than one year.

-On the other hand, liabilities are the amounts that your business entity owes to external stakeholders like banks, creditors, etc. And Owner’s Equity is the capital that belongs to you as an owner.
+On the other hand, liabilities are the amounts that your business entity owes to external stakeholders, like banks or creditors, and owner’s equity is the capital that belongs to you as an owner.

 Sources and Use of Funds

-As per this view, assets are the resources that are acquired by your business entity to be utilised over a long period of time.
-Whereas, the liabilities and owner’s equity are the funds through which such resources have been acquired.
+Per this view, assets are the resources that are acquired by your business entity to be utilised over a long period of time, while the liabilities and owner’s equity are the funds through which such resources have been acquired.

 Now, taking both the views into consideration, we come to the following simple balance sheet formula or balance sheet equation based on which the company balance sheet is prepared: